kprime-dev/kprime-arm/README.md

     support/    where domain indipendent sherable implementation components lives. scenario/   where usecases are applied to real technology dependent case.

-## classes conventions
+### classes conventions

-* A UseCase will return allways a UseCaseResult.
+* A UseCase will return always a UseCaseResult.
 * A UseCase may use only domain, service, repository components.
 * An Adapter ha always to implement a service or repository interface.
 * A domain component has to depends on nothing.

+## to do

+* schema clone, builder, immutable
+* schema pattern matcher
+* schema variable extrator
+* sql view generator